 The second fundamental factor is the consistency of that growth.
 Spectacular growth in just a handful of years is difficult to forecast in the future and unreliable.
 Companies that are able to grow consistently in most years are more likely to keep doing so in the future.
 However, I don’t have a hard cut-off, like saying that a company must have grown every year or 9 out of 10 years, I just prefer more consistent growth rather than less.

 Two Valuation factors

 There are also two valuation factors that I’m interested in.
-It’s no good finding a company with outstanding fundamental factors, such as 20% annualised growth rate and a consistency rating of 100%, if the share price is sky high.
+It’s no good finding a company with outstanding fundamental factors, such as a 20% annualised growth rate and a consistency rating of 100%, if the share price is sky-high.